-A few years ago, I worked at the San Diego Zoo Global and connected people to animals in exclusive inside enclosure tours.
+A few years ago, I worked at a Global Zoo and connected people to animals in exclusive inside enclosure tours.
 Primarily, I worked with rhinoceroses and giraffes, and my job was not only to educate people about animals but to interpret the behavior of the animals and guests in my presence.
 My goal was to ensure both parties felt comfortable having an connection, a ‘wildlife’ encounter, as the Zoo called it.

 Each day, I would take between 15-50 guests into the field on a little truck and with a driver in the cab and me posted on the back hay-rack ride style.